You have a wonderful product or service to offer, a brand story, and a few examples to illustrate your unique offering.

 - Share them via mail or show them to clients while having a call with them on video chat

 - Publish them on your website as a downloadable resource

 - Repurpose as content snippets in social media

-You can also turn brochures as one of your brand’s secret advantage.
+You can also turn brochures into one of your brand’s secret advantages.
 How?

 A neuromarketing report by the US Postal Service and Temple University’s Center for Neural Decision Making revealed that their research participants spent more time with physical ads than digital ads.

 Here’s an excerpt of their findings:

 16 marketing brochure examples and business brochure templates to inspire your own